michaelhelper/connect4/README.md

 objectively losing position.
 We could also utilize a transposition table which would store all the board positions generated and save us the time of recreating board positions we previously generated.

-Special thanks to exoRift for making the client!
+Special thanks to exoRift for making the client: https://github.com/exoRift/mindsmachines-connect4?tab=readme-ov-file